 Auto insurance helps pay for the injuries and damage that can happen when you own and drive a car or other motor vehicle.
 This brochure can help you understand your auto policy.
 Your policy is a legal document, and it is important that you understand it.
 Your motor vehicle may be an auto, truck, van, motorcycle, or another kind of private passenger vehicle.

-Liability auto insurance covers expenses when you cause an accident that harms someone else or their property while driving a vehicle.
-It has two main components: bodily injury liability and property damage liability.
-Liability car insurance does not cover any damages to you, your vehicle, or your property.
+It covers expenses when you cause an accident that harms someone else or their property while driving a vehicle.
+It has two main components: bodily injury and property damage liability.
+It does not cover any damages to you, your vehicle, or your property.
 It is required in every state except New Hampshire.

 Bodily injury liability insurance

-Bodily injury liability insurance is a type of coverage that provides legal protection to the insured in case of bodily injury to others.
-This insurance is mandatory in most states.
+Bodily injury is a type of coverage that provides legal protection to the insured in case of bodily injury to others.
+This is mandatory in most states.
 If you cause an accident that results in injuries to others, your bodily injury liability coverage will pay for the medical expenses and lost wages of the injured party.
-Bodily injury liability insurance is one of two types of liability insurance.
+Bodily injury liability insurance is one of two types of it.

 Property damage car insurance is a type of coverage that helps pay for damage you cause to another person’s property while driving a vehicle.
 It is generally required by most states.
 If you are at fault in a car accident that damages someone else’s property, property damage liability coverage pays for the repairs or replacement of their property.